-The circular diagram included in the Annual Governance Statement shows the 7 key principles of governance that authorities are obliged to consider.
-Beneath each of these principles are a number of sub-principles and beneath the sub-principles are behaviours and actions that would demonstrate evidence of having a suitable governance framework in place (91 in total).
+The circular diagram included in the new Corporate Governance Code (Appendix 1) shows the 7 key principles of governance that authorities are obliged to consider.
+Beneath each of these principles are a number of sub-principles and beneath the sub-principles are behaviours and actions that would demonstrate evidence of having a suitable governance framework in place.
 There are also examples of what could be used to demonstrate compliance with CIPFA / SOLACE.